Pineify Finance AI Agent: Live Stock Analysis and Market Data

 Buy, sell, or hold style decisions

-Frame the question the way you would ask a colleague, then insist on the parts you care about: valuation versus peers, event risk around earnings, and whether sentiment looks disconnected from fundamentals.
+Frame the question the way you'd ask a colleague, then insist on the parts you care about: valuation versus peers, event risk around earnings, and whether sentiment looks disconnected from fundamentals.
+One limitation I'll flag: the agent's recommendations depend heavily on the quality of the analyst consensus data at pull time, and I've seen stale estimates linger for a few days after an earnings surprise.

 Compare stocks side by side